 A certificate as a Comprehensive Health Care Aide can open the door to jobs for you in hospitals, personal care homes, acute and extended care, doctor’s offices, private care facilities, mental health settings and home care.

-*If you are not a domestic student, please refer to our Comprehensive Health Care Aide (International) student program page
+*If you are an international student, please refer to our Comprehensive Health Care Aide (International) program page

 - A complete Manitoba Grade 12 or equivalent